Leaderboard rewards

 Compatible touchpoints

-This reward method is designed for performance-based touchpoints such as:
+This reward method is built for performance-based touchpoints:

 • Memory